adhirajb1109/blogfolio/src/content/posts/fixing-democracy-in-india-through-digitalisation.md

 Today, the elections in India are conducted physically in the voting booths.
 The cost to the ECI for conducting the Lok Sabha elections of 2014 was a staggering 3870 crore rupees!
 The first step towards digitalising democracy and establish direct democracy would be by digitalising elections.

 Around 70% of our population will have access to the internet by 2025.
 So, in this age of digitalisation, it makes a lot of sense for the government to conduct hybrid elections.
 The govt. can start conducting elections digitally as well as in polling booths.
-I believe that many of the citizens with access to digital devices and the internet will be quite willing to vote digitally instead of standing in long queues under the scorching sun, just to exercise their political power.
-Not only will this increase the voter turnout, but, will also help the govt. to drastically decrease the cost of conducting elections as the server costs would be always lower than setting up physical poll booths.
+I believe that many of the citizens with access to digital devices and the internet will be quite willing to vote digitally instead of standing in long queues under the scorching sun, just to exercise their political franchine.
+Not only will this increase the voter turnout, but, will also help the govt. to drastically decrease the cost of conducting elections as the internet costs would be always lower than setting up physical poll booths.
 The hard-earned money of taxpayers would be used in a better way for the welfare of citizens and the process of elections would become more streamlined.

 Sharing a personal experience, I just went with my father to observe the process of casting your vote for the first time.
 The polling booth was set up in as govt. school.
 The students most probably had to miss their three precious days of studies for the installation of polling booths.
+The current system is not only inconvenient but also ineffecient.

 ### Technical Aspect of Digitalising Elections